Internship Program

 Women and Leadership Archives, Loyola University Chicago.
 The Woman and Leadership Archives here at Loyola has a number of possible internship projects, including: Online Exhibit(s) The intern will be asked to create a medium sized exhibit (100–150 items) related to a particular theme or existing collection of material.
 Of course, as part of the learning experience, we will train on how to use the hardware and software.
 There is also some potential for the creation of a related physical exhibit in the library of Piper Hall; Outreach/Education: After surveying our existing outreach and donor relations systems, the intern will help identify places for improvement, discover potentially over looked women or women’s organizations, and specifically target some for a directed solicitation effort; Processing: Though over 80% of the WLA collections are processed and available to the public, new collections come in regularly.
 The intern will learn traditional processing techniques, create finding aids and catalog records, and create promotional content—such as blurbs for the website; and Monograph Collection: The intern will assess the existing collection, help to better define the collecting mission where monographs are concerned, and weed any unwanted books using a pre-determined criteria.

 The History Undergraduate Internship Program (HIST 398) allows students to earn three course credit hours while gaining valuable professional experience as an intern in public and private institutions and organizations engaged in history-related projects.
 This course fulfills the Engaged Learning requirement of the Core Curriculum.
-Interns work for a minimum of five hours per week (75 hours a term) in an internship position jointly agreed upon by the student and the History Department Internship Coordinator, Dr. Patricia Mooney-Melvin.
+Interns work for a minimum of five hours per week (75 hours a term) in an internship position jointly agreed upon by the student and the History Department Internship Coordinator, Professor Brad Hunt.
 Throughout the semester, interns keep a weekly blog of their experience, and at the end of the semester they write a short paper reflecting on their experience.

 Students need the permission of the History Department Internship Coordinator in order to register.
 Steps for undertaking an internship are listed below.